ARTICLE I Section 1 - Name

 Section 2 - Dues

-- Honorary and life members are exempted from paying dues.
+b.
+Life members are exempted from paying dues.

-- The association board will be exempted from paying dues while in office.
+c.
+The association board will be exempted from paying dues while in office.
 If a board member does not participate or leaves the board before their term has

-To ensure the financial well being of the association, the Board shall review the annual dues amount each fiscal year and make adjustments as appropriate for the next fiscal year.
+To ensure the financial well -being of the association, the Board shall review the annual dues amount each fiscal year and make adjustments as appropriate for the next fiscal year.

-Section 1 – Board Positions
+ARTICLE VI Section 1 – Board Positions

-- 1st Vice President
+2. 1st Vice President

-- 2nd Vice President
+3. 2nd Vice President